iArcanic/iss-cw/docs/report/iss-report.md

     )
 ```

-Within the `if` statement block, the same logic (see [2.3.5](#235-retrieve-records)) to decrypt the stored cipher text in the JSON object is implemented.
-The decrypted record is returned to the user at the end.
+The owner of the record has their corresponding AES key retrieved and the record's cipher text is decrypted.

 ```python
 # ...previous code